Agricultural Literacy Curriculum Matrix

 Seeds, Miraculous Seeds

-Students will develop an appreciation and understanding of the natural development of seeds, learn the anatomy and function of each seed part through a seed dissection and classify seeds as monocots or dicots.
+Students dissect seeds, identify the anatomy and function of seed parts, and classify seeds as monocots or dicots.
+Grades 3-5

 Activity 1: Seed Dissection

 - Seed Dissection activity sheet, 1 per student

 - Seeds for dissecting (1 per student of each variety)

 - Corn (Make sure the corn is untreated.
 You may need to get this from a health food store, a feed and seed store, or a store that stocks whole grains.)